 One of the reasons why fine hair looks thin and, at times, unappealing is because it sits flat.
 To remedy this issue, try a short, textured crop.
 The longer strands become, the heavier they will be, meaning that while longer hairs will sit flat and pull downwards, shorter lengths will be lighter and sit higher.
 By also adding texture, hairs will point upwards instead of laying flat.

-When spread out, fine hair can appear messy and a little bare, which is why it’s good to focus strands in one spot.
-An undercut hairstyle with a Faux Hawk is the perfect way to achieve this.
+When spread out, fine hair can appear messy and a little bare, which is why it’s good to focus strands in one spot; a faux hawk is the perfect way to achieve this.
 Not only does the style make thin hair look denser by concentrating strands into one section of hair, but it also draws eyes to that area, meaning that any finer parts will go unnoticed.

 11. Textured Side Part